Start With Microsoft Power Apps Tutorials

-I have been working with SharePoint for the last 15 years and especially in Power Apps for the last 6+ years.
+I have been working with SharePoint for the last 19 years and especially in Power Apps for the last 6+ years.
 So, I have decided to share my expertise with you if you want to learn Microsoft Power Apps step-by-step.
-Not only this, but I will also show you practical real-time examples of Power Apps.
+Not only this, but I will also show you practical, real-time examples of Power Apps.

-So, let us first understand what is Microsoft Power Apps.
+So, let us first understand what Microsoft Power Apps is.

 An Introduction to Microsoft Power Apps